4r7hu3/4r7hu3.github.io/index.md

 Before getting into college, I have studied many topics of Computer Science --- such as Databases and Operating Systems --- at [IFCE](https://ifce.edu.br/maracanau) through a technical course, but unfortunately, I had to quit it after the pandemic.
 However, arriving at the college with this previous knowledge opened up a lot of doors for me.

 At UFC, I have several opportunities to improve what I know, while learning a lot with others too.
 In 2022, for instance, I was part of [PET Estatística](https://sites.google.com/view/petestatisticaufc/) group, developing both soft and hard skills alongside my colleagues, while facing the great natural difficulties imposed by graduation.
-Now, I'm focusing on learning Excel in depth, to improve my skills at work.
+Now, I'm focusing on learning R and Python in depth, to improve my proficiency in these languages.

 ---